kr1shnasomani/TraffiSense/README.md

    pip install opencv-python numpy supervision tqdm ultralytics
    ```

 2. Download the YOLOv8 model from the link - **https://github.com/ultralytics/assets/releases/download/v8.2.0/yolov8x.pt**

+3. Copy paste the path of the model in the code

-3. Download the `vehicles.mp4` file
+4. Download the `vehicles.mp4` file

-4. Copy the path of the file `vehicles.mp4` and paste it in the code.
+5. Copy the path of the file `vehicles.mp4` and paste it in the code.

-5. Once that is done run the code and you will get the result video by the name of `vehicles-result.mp4`.
+6. Once that is done run the code and you will get the result video by the name of `vehicles-result.mp4`.
 It will also download a file named `yolov8x.pt`.

 ## Model Prediction: